Multiple workflows allow organizations to setup unique workflows for different jobs. So not all jobs require the same workflow process.

-Here you can select which user group (Job Owner and/ Hiring Manager) or user is the owner of the stage as well as whether they will need to receive a notification when a job is in this stage.
+Here you can select which user group (Hiring Manager) or user is the owner of the stage as well as whether they will need to receive a notification when a Hire is in this stage or completes an action in this stage.

 This will differ based on your unique Application Fields but you can select "Show" for any field that the user should enter when they move a job to this stage.
 Select "Require" to require that a user enter a value.